godotengine/godot-docs/classes/class_node.rst

 :ref:`bool<class_bool>` **is_greater_than** **(** :ref:`Node<class_Node>` node **)** |const|

-Returns ``true`` if the given node occurs later in the scene hierarchy than the current node.
+Returns ``true`` if the given ``node`` occurs later in the scene hierarchy than this node.
+A node occurring later is usually processed last.

 .. rst-class:: classref-item-separator